JeffD27/LED_Controller/README.md

 ## **A simple driver for the xbox controller to control LED light strips.**

 This code is designed to be used with a Raspberry Pi 4 to control led strip lighting with any videogame controller (I used an X-Box Controller).
+Easily adjust the color with the joystick or set customized colors.

 ## The Circuit: